makrai/notes/baroni10-distributed-memory-corpus-sem-cl.md

   * word pairs are compared based on the patterns that link them in the corpus,
   * similarity of their relations (Pantel and Pennacchiotti 2006)
 * features (`use`) associated with word pairs (`<soldier, gun>`).
 Besides
-* we will also show how problems that have not been traditionally defined in
+* we will also [recast] problems
-  * such as qualia harvesting with patterns or generating lists of characteristic properties, can be elegantly recast in the W 1 W 2 × L space
+  * such as qualia harvesting with patterns or generating lists of characteristic properties
+  * recast in the W 1 W 2 × L space
+    * not been traditionally defined there
-  * by measuring the length of  w 1 , w 2  vectors in a link (sub)space, thus
+  * by measuring the length of  w 1 , w 2  vectors in a link (sub)space
 * When words do not co-occur frequently enough, attributional similarity can come to the rescue.
 Given a target pair, we can construct other, probably similar pairs by replacing one of the words with an attributional neighbor
   * Turney (2006b) relies on independently harvested attributional and rel
   * we derive both from the same tensor
-  * More precisely, we combine the averages of the top 20 nearest neighbors of
+  * More precisely, we combine the averages of the top 20 nearest neighbors
-* We reimplemented Turney’s Latent Relational Analysis (LRA) model, training it
+* We reimplemented Turney’s Latent Relational Analysis (LRA) model
   * Values in the matrix are log~ and entropy-transformed using Turney’s formul

-###6.2.1 Solving Analogy Problems.
+### 6.2.1 Solving Analogy Problems.
 The SAT test set introduced by Turney 28

-###6.2.2 Relation Classification 29
+### 6.2.2 Relation Classification 29

-###6.2.3 Qualia Extraction.
-A popular alternative to the supervised approach to
+### 6.2.3 Qualia Extraction.
+A popular alternative to the supervised approach

-* lexico-syntactic patterns that should capture the relation of interest and to
+* lexico-syntactic patterns that should capture the relation of interest
   * famously illustrated by Hearst (1992) for the hyponymy relation
   * In the DM approach, information already available in the W 1 W 2 × L
-  * We select promising links as our equivalent of patterns and we
+  * We select promising links as our equivalent of patterns
-  * measure the projection to the subspace defined by these links.
-We
+  * measure the projection to the subspace defined by these links
   * data set of Cimiano and Wenderoth (2007), which contains qualia structures (Pustejovsky 1995) for 30 nominal concepts, both concrete (door) and abstract (imagination).
 Cimiano and Wenderoth asked 30 subjects to produce
     * 1,487 word– quale pairs, instantiating the four roles by Pustejovsky:
-      Formal (the category of the object: door–barrier), Constitutive (materials the object is made of: food–fat), Agentive (what brings the object about: letter–write), and Telic (the function of the object: novel–entertain)
+      * Formal (the category of the object: door–barrier)
+      * Constitutive (materials the object is made of: food–fat)
+      * Agentive (what brings the object about: letter–write)
+      * Telic (the function of the object: novel–entertain)
 * We approximate the patterns proposed by Cimiano and Wenderoth in Table 10
-  * n and q indicate the linear position of the noun and the potential quale with respect to the link)
+  * n and q indicate the linear position of the noun and the potential quale with respect to the link
   * LexDM, we pick all links that begin with one of the strings in Table 10
   * DepDM model, the only attested links are n with q (Constitutive), n sbj intr q, n sbj tr q (Telic), and q obj n (Agentive).
 Consequently, DepDM